 Used in numerous terms, nearly all scientific; denoting: equality, similarity, uniformity, or identity; the second element being properly and usually of Greek origin, rarely of Latin [the proper prefix in the latter case being equi-].
 In biology, denoting for or from different individuals of the same species).
 For a large list of iso- opposites or antonyms, see aniso-.

-Relating to a diagram exhibiting the course of the mean monthly temperature of a place for each hour of the day.
+Relating to a diagram exhibiting the course of the mean monthly temperature of a place for each hour of the day: A chronoisothermal chart indicates the relationship between time and temperature.

 1. An underground isotherm, or a line drawn on a weather map that connects places with the same temperature.